zilishen/documentation/content/nginx/admin-guide/security-controls/configuring-jwt-authentication.md

 ---
+description: This article explains how to control authentication of your web resources using JWT authentication.
+docs: DOCS-429
+doctypes:
+- task
 title: Setting up JWT Authentication
-description: This article explains how to control authentication of your web resources using JWT authentication.
+toc: true
 weight: 500
-doctypes: ["task"]
-toc: true
-docs: "DOCS-429"
 ---